Specify Layout with Storybook Parameters

 Story objects use Parameters to set configuration in Storybook.

-Let’s use a common Storybook Parameter (layout
+Let’s use a common Storybook Parameter (layout) to learn how they work.

-component, our default layout produces a little padding around the component.
+In this Page component, our default layout produces a little padding around the component.

-But for a full page, we may prefer to see the story fullscreen
+But for a full page, we may prefer to see the story fullscreen.

 - Add a

-Story - Then define
+parametersobject to theLoggedInStory - Then define

 layout: 'fullscreen'